nutype/node-shell-cmd/readme.md

 // dot separated unique name
 // commands are organized based on a tree structure
-// with the root of the tree starting on the left cmds['cmd.name'] = {
+// with the root of the tree starting on the left
+//
+// Requirements:
+// * Cannot already be used (must be unique)
+// * Lowercase
+// * Each token in the name is separated by a dot
+// * The actual command is the last token in the string
+// * The command is placed into a reasonable location in the command tree
+//
+// Recommendations:
+// * Only uses the English a-z letters
+// * Does not have any kind of version or release number (e.g. cmd.name2) cmds['cmd.name'] = {
     // the following "desc" property is *required* and describes the command
     // at a high level